ironSource/json-proxy/README.md

 # jsonproxy [![Build Status](https://secure.travis-ci.org/ironSource/json-proxy.png?branch=master)](http://travis-ci.org/ironSource/json-proxy)

-takes an http stream of json objects and resends them one by one to one or more destinations
+takes an http stream of json objects separated by \n and resends them one by one to one or more destinations

 ## Install
 ```